 Ms. Miranda's heart and passion is to impact and make a difference in the lives of young people.
 She is often involved in the community with various organizations that encourage students to cultivate their talents and leadership skills and believes her mission is to help each student succeed.
 She is dedicated to guiding each student toward academic success and a bright future by helping them develop leadership skills.

 Her professional goal is to implement a proactive guidance program that fosters academic achievement, career awareness, personal growth, and positive self-image for all students within a safe and secure learning environment.
 She believes that counseling is as crucial to education as the classroom experience and works hard to provide students with the timely and proactive assistance they need to cope with the inevitable changes and problems of their normal adolescent development.
 She believes that the primary mission of her department is to facilitate personal growth, in terms of helping each student get through the various “growing pains” and problems associated with educational, personal, and/or career development.

-Ms. Kathy Behl-Whiting is a Licensed Mental Health Counselor, a National Board Certified Counselor, and a Certified School Counselor.
+Ms. Kathy Behl-Whiting is a Licensed Mental Health Counselor, a National Board Certified Counselor (NCC), and a National Board Certified School Counselor (NCSC).

 She holds an Educational Specialist Degree from Barry University and a chemical dependency counseling certificate from the University of Miami.
 Ms. Behl-Whiting was an adjunct professor at Barry University, an ESOL teacher at Miami-Dade College and in South America, and a high school ESE teacher.

 Ms. Behl-Whiting is passionate about life-long learning that is fun, creative, and adventurous.
 She believes that it is the responsibility of school, along with family and community, to inspire good citizenship qualities through structure and teamwork.